XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 #### Does Ripple offer a secure method to download their software?

 `rippled` source code is available at <https://github.com/ripple/rippled>, where the tip of the `master`, `release` and `develop` branches always contains a version-setting commit signed by a `rippled` developer.
 The XRP Ledger also offers pre-built binary packages for CentOS, RedHat Enterprise Linux, Fedora, Ubuntu, and Debian Linux.
 Those packages are digitally signed by Ripple so that they are tamper-evident and their authenticity can be verified.
-Lastly, release bulletins are made available over a secure website, and include the commit ID of the repository, as well as the cryptographic hash values of the packages that are published.
+Lastly, release bulletins are made available over a secure website, and include the commit ID of the repository, as well as the cryptographic hash values of the packages that are published. <!-- STYLE_OVERRIDE: evident -->

 #### Does Ripple distinguish between the codebase for validation and the one for user software?